jenkins-x/jx-docs/content/en/v3/admin/platforms/azure/svc_principal.md

 Azure has a notion of a **Service Principal** which, in simple terms, is a service acount.
 This doc will demonstrate how to set up an Azure service principal that can be used by Terraform to execute [Jenkins X Azure Module](https://github.com/jenkins-x/terraform-azurerm-jx#jenkins-x-azure-module)

-> ⚠️  This doc has been designed to assist in performing the demonstration through copying and pasting each block of code into a shell terminal and using the Azure portal.<br>
+> 💡 This doc has been designed to assist in performing the demonstration through copying and pasting each block of code into a shell terminal and using the Azure portal.
 >
-> To execute the commands listed in your local bash shell will require the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) and the [JQ command-line JSON processor](https://stedolan.github.io/jq/).<br>
+> To execute the commands listed in your local bash shell will require the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) and the [JQ command-line JSON processor](https://stedolan.github.io/jq/).
 >
 > To execute the commands listed in [Bash in Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) does not require any additional software installed.